 How Could CBD Help Cerebral Palsy?

-While we will look at the most important study on the topic below, it is important to note that there is a lack of hard evidence that links CBD with an improvement in CP symptoms.
-However, researchers have come up with a few theories on how CBD could provide relief for cerebral palsy patients.
+We will look at the most important study on the topic below.
+However, it is essential to note there’s a lack of hard evidence linking CBD with an improvement in CP symptoms.
+However, researchers have developed a few theories on how CBD could provide relief for cerebral palsy patients.

 A 2012 clinical trial by Jody Corey-Bloom et al. involved giving 30 multiple sclerosis patients with treatment-resistant spasticity a placebo or smoked cannabis.
 Those who used cannabis experienced a reduction in spasticity compared to MS patients who consumed the placebo.
 There were also noticeable reductions in perceived pain.

-Many people with CP suffer from subsequent seizure disorders.
-However, CBD is fast gaining a reputation for being able to reduce the number of seizures associated with conditions such as Lennox-Gastaut syndrome (LGS) and Dravet syndrome.
+Many people with CP have subsequent seizure disorders.
+However, CBD is fast gaining a reputation for reducing the number of seizures associated with conditions such as Lennox-Gastaut syndrome (LGS) and Dravet syndrome.

-In June 2018, the FDA approved a drug named Epidiolex for the treatment of seizures associated with Lennox-Gastaut syndrome and Dravet syndrome.
+In June 2018, the FDA approved a drug named Epidiolex to treat seizures associated with Lennox-Gastaut syndrome and Dravet syndrome.
 Epidiolex is a synthetic drug containing CBD.

 Important Studies on the Impact of CBD on Cerebral Palsy

-Luba Blumkin performed one of the most relevant studies into CBD’s effects on complex motor disorder with the aid of a cannabis supplier called Tikun Olam.
+Luba Blumkin performed one of the most relevant studies into CBD’s effects on complex motor disorder with a cannabis supplier called Tikun Olam.
 Nineteen of the 25 patients studied had cerebral palsy.
 The 2017 study, which was conducted by the Wolfson Medical Center near Israel’s capital, Tel Aviv, analyzed the effect of CBD on 36 children (aged 1-17) with cerebral palsy.
-To date, 20 of the volunteers have finished the testing stage.

 After analyzing the children for two months to ensure their conditions were stable, the team gave the kids cannabis oil three times a day via a feeding tube or orally.